Let’s look at some alternatives to releasing equity:

 7. You Can Rent Out Part Of Your House

 Have you thought about renting out a room in your house to someone?
-This could you’re your monthly income the little boost it needs!
+This could give your monthly income the little boost it needs!
 You might even like having company.
-They could even be a chef and cook for you every day.

 And good news!

 In the UK, the government has a Rent a Room Scheme where you can earn roughly £7,500 annually.
-Better yet, that extra income will be tax-free if you’re renting out a furnished room in your house.
+Better yet, that extra income will be tax-free if you’re renting out a furnished room.

 Have you ever considered revising your budget to reach your financial target?
 Getting a higher income is one way, but reducing your expenses is another.

-If you’re thinking about revising your finances to have more cash flow, it might be a good idea to look at your subscriptions, for example.
+If you’re thinking about revising your finances to improve cash flow, it might be a good idea to look at your subscriptions, for example.
 Are you letting them continue without seeing if there are cheaper alternatives?
-You could be saving a lot of expenses this way
+You could save a lot by revising these carefully.

 - Gas & electricity subscriptions